Transgender: Visibility

-Events

-International Transgender Day of Visibility
+Annual marches, protests or gatherings take place around the world for transgender issues, often taking place during the time of local Pride parades for LGBTQ people.
+These events are frequently organised by trans communities to build community, address human rights struggles, and create visibility.
 International Transgender Day of Visibility is an annual holiday occurring on March 31 dedicated to celebrating transgender people and raising awareness of discrimination faced by transgender people worldwide.
-The holiday was founded by Michigan-based transgender activist Rachel Crandall in 2009.
+The holiday was founded by Michigan-based transgender activist Rachel Crandall Crocker in 2009.

-Transgender Awareness Week

-Transgender Awareness Week is a one-week celebration leading up to Transgender Day of Remembrance.
-The purpose of Transgender Awareness Week is to educate about transgender and gender non-conforming people and the issues associated with their transition or identity.

-Transgender Day of Remembrance

-Transgender Day of Remembrance (TDOR) is held every year on November 20 in honor of Rita Hester, who was killed on November 28, 1998, in an anti-transgender hate crime.
-It memorializes dead victims of hate crimes and prejudice and raises awareness of hate crimes committed upon living transgender people.
+Transgender Day of Remembrance (TDOR) is held every year on November 20 in honor of Rita Hester, who was killed on November 28, 1998.
+Her murder remains unsolved, but was described in 2022 as "a result of transphobia and anti-trans violence" by the Office of the Mayor of Boston, Michelle Wu.
+TDOR memorializes victims of hate crimes and prejudice and raises awareness of hate crimes committed upon living transgender people.
+Transgender Awareness Week is a one-week celebration leading up to TDOR, dedicated to educating about transgender and gender non-conforming people and the issues associated with their transition or identity.
+Several trans marches occur in cities around the world, including Paris, San Francisco, and Toronto, in order to raise awareness of the transgender community.

-Trans March

-Annual marches, protests or gatherings take place around the world for transgender issues, often taking place during the time of local Pride parades for LGBT people.
-These events are frequently organised by trans communities to build community, address human rights struggles, and create visibility.
+There are also significant portrayals of transgender people in the media.
+Transgender literature includes literature portraying transgender people, as well as memoirs or novels by transgender people, who often discuss elements of the transgender experience.
+Several films and television shows feature transgender characters in the storyline, and several fictional works also have notable transgender characters.

 Pride symbols

 A common symbol for the transgender community is the Transgender Pride Flag, which was designed by the American transgender woman Monica Helms in 1999, and was first shown at a pride parade in Phoenix, Arizona, in 2000.
 The flag consists of five horizontal stripes: light blue, pink, white, pink, and light blue.
-Helms describes the meaning of the flag as follows:

-Other transgender symbols include the butterfly (symbolizing transformation or metamorphosis), and a pink/light blue yin and yang symbol.
+Other transgender symbols include the butterfly (symbolizing transformation or metamorphosis) and a pink/light blue yin and yang symbol.
 Several gender symbols have been used to represent transgender people, including ⚥ and ⚧.